 Getting started with the Security Centre

 The myhrtoolkitallows controllers oversight of password and network management.
-It is accessed from a link at the top of the screen.
+It is accessed via the menu at the top of the screen.

 Items in the Security Centre